nbos/nbos.github.io/posts/chunk.md

 #### Joint Loss Bookkeeping

-The next operations which appropriates the bulk of the run-time on large inputs is the evaluation and sorting of all joints according to the [loss function](#loss-formula).
+The next operations which appropriate the bulk of the run-time on large inputs is the evaluation and sorting of all joints according to the [loss function](#loss-formula).